Fitchburg, MA Personal Injury Lawyer

 Broken Bones

 Broken bones can easily result from hard impacts.
-While often broken bones are obvious to the injured person, sometimes they may go unnoticed for a long time.
+While broken bones are often obvious to the injured person, sometimes they may go unnoticed for a long time.
 A hairline fracture in a limb will be much less obvious than a compound fracture that punctures the skin.
 Swelling, stiffness in the affected limb, and persistent pain are all common signs of a broken bone underneath the skin.

 Cuts, Puncture Wounds, and Lacerations